-This website’s logo, is a little strange looking.
+This website’s logo is a little strange looking.
 A lamb with a sword stuck in it?
 Why a lamb?
 Why a sword?
 And why are the two together?

 Then one of the elders said to me, “Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed…” Then I saw a Lamb, looking as if it had been slain, standing at the center of the throne…

-John, the author of Revelation, is told in his vision to look at a Lion but instead he sees a Lamb “looking as if it had been slain, standing…” This vision is illustrating the unexpected reversal of the Messiah.
+John, the author of Revelation, is told in his vision to look at a Lion, but instead, he sees a Lamb “looking as if it had been slain, standing…” This vision is illustrating the unexpected reversal of the Messiah.
 Jesus is the savior who allows himself to be killed by his enemies so that he may offer life to his enemies.
 This is radically different from the expectations of a warrior Messiah.
 The Lamb is slain yet it is still standing!
-Jesus wasn’t defeated, he was victorious on the cross (Colossians 2:14).
+Jesus wasn’t defeated; he was victorious on the cross (Colossians 2:14).

 While today we would use a gun to kill people instead of a sword, this bladed weapon remains a classic symbol of battle and murder.
 The sword represents the world’s systems of violence that they rely on.
-In the United States we still have the same system of violence that killed God: the death penalty.
+In the United States, we still have the same system of violence that killed God: the death penalty.
 The world believes that killing is sometimes the solution to problems.
 That is why we have police, soldiers, and executioners.

 Violence is the power of the world and of the empires that rule it.

 When the world’s power is on display, it is at the end of a sword.
-The power of the sword crucial to empires.
+The power of the sword is crucial to empires.
 This system of violence relies on the ability of those in power to inflict pain on those who threaten or defy their authority.
 The raised sword gives them their power, and that keeps every nation of the world intact.
 Without the power of the sword, and the patriotism to support it, every nation of the world would fall.
 This is in stark contrast to Christ’s nation, the Kingdom of God, which was established without any violence and requires the absence of violence to live in it.

 The Lamb and the Sword